yminnebo/TransitSHIME/README.md

 ## How to Use

 If you're interested in replicating the analyses or building upon them, you can start by navigating to the `Code` directory.
-Inside, you will find individual scripts that correspond to different aspects of the analyses carried out in the paper.
+Inside, you will find individual scripts and markdowns that correspond to different aspects of the analyses carried out in the paper.
 Each script contains comments and explanations to guide you through the implementation.

+### Which markdowns contain the code to which figures/results?

+As you can see, there are 3 markdowns in the code: Analysis-Illumina.Rmd, FCM_analyses.Rmd and SCFA_analyses.Rmd.
+Each of them contain codes to specific results and figures:
+* <b>Analysis-Illumina.Rmd</b>: Figure

 Feel free to experiment, modify, and expand upon the code as you see fit.
 Should you encounter any questions or obstacles, we encourage you to raise an Issue in this repository.
-Collaboration and knowledge sharing are at the heart of our project's philosophy.

-## Get Involved

-We believe in the value of a collaborative community.
-If you have suggestions for improvements, identify potential issues, or want to contribute enhancements to the code, your input is highly appreciated.
-You can submit a Pull Request, and our team will review your contributions.

-Thank you for your interest in our project.
-We hope the code and resources here prove to be valuable in your exploration and understanding of our work.

 Happy (re)analysing!